 So when I was tasked with creating the ultimate 2021 capsule wardrobe, it was fairly easy to boil it down to 19 pieces.
 These are quite possibly items you already own but there might be some that you don't, but you know you'll find useful.
 I've also included items that will elevate your basic WFH look—from pendant necklaces to a brightly coloured Zoom-friendly shirt, these are the items that will keep you going for a long time.

-There are few items that defined our year as much as the tracksuit and that's not going to change in 2021.
-Brand Les Tiens constantly sell out on Net-a-Porter, so perhaps it's time to invest in one, seeing as you'll get a lot of use from it.
+There are few items that defined last year as much as the tracksuit and that's changing any time soon, especially not during the winter.
+Brand Les Tiens constantly sells out on Net-a-Porter, so perhaps it's time to invest in one of its tracksuits, seeing as you'll get a lot of use from it.

 Les Tien Cotton-Jersey Sweatshirt (£275)